koolamusic/bourbon/_posts/2019-01-01-developing-for-startups.md

 tags: web
 author: andrew
 class: post-template
+title: Lessons learned from building for startups
+excerpt: Because by far the best feedback comes from real life usage, you should look at keeping back development money post-official launch.
-# subsclass: 'post tag-web'
+subsclass: 'post tag-web'
 # cover:

-title: "Lessons learned from building for startups"
-category: web
-excerpt: "Because by far the best feedback comes from real life usage, you should look at keeping back development money post-official launch."
 ---

 Although we'd like to develop products and services iteratively, the truth is organisations think in terms of strict deadlines -- and budgets.
 We product owners need to think about how we manage this.